gpsd is a service daemon that monitors one or more GPSes attached to

 without contention or loss of data.
 Applications that presently use

-See README.build for some additional build options that might be useful.
+See README.build for some build options that might be useful.

-connected via USB, you need to do the following three steps:
+is connected via USB, you need to do the following four steps:

-(or lines) beginning '#ATTRS' that corresponds to your GPS hardware and
+(or lines) beginning '#ATTRS' that corresponds to your GPS hardware.

 chmod +x /etc/rc.d/rc.gpsd

 if [ -x /etc/rc.d/rc.gpsd ]; then